stanford-scs/scp-spec/draft-mazieres-dinrg-scp-01.md

 2. A node may not vote for `commit b` for any ballot `b` unless it has aborted every lesser ballot with a different value.

-The second condition requires voting to abort large numbers of ballots, for which we introduce the following notation:
+The second condition requires voting to abort large numbers of ballots before voting to commit a ballot `b`.
+We call this _preparing_ ballot `b`, and introduce the following notation for the associated set of abort statements.

 * `prepare(b)` encodes an `abort` statement for every ballot less than `b` containing a value other than `b.value`, i.e.,